ngxs/store/docs/concepts/select.md

 ```

 ### Memoized Selectors
-Oftentimes you will use the same selector in several different places
+Oftentimes you will use the same selectors in several different places
 or have complex selectors you want to keep separate from your component.
-NGXS has a `Selector` decorator that will help us out here.
+NGXS has a `Selector` decorator that will help us with that.
 This decorator
 will memoize the function for performance as well as automatically slice
 the state portion you are dealing with.